nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing a Patient : `view`

-Displays the details of a patient specified by the index number used in the patient list panel.
+Displays the details of a patient specified by the index number from the patient list panel.

 Format: `view INDEX`

-* The index **must be a positive integer**, eg. 1, 2, 3...
+* The index **must be a positive integer** 1, 2, 3, …​
+* Details are displayed on the patient details panel.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-On startup, the Detailed Patient View will always default to the first patient if present.
+On startup, the patient details panel will always default to the first patient if present.
 <br>
-It will also automatically focus onto the most recent patient added / edited.
+It will also automatically focus onto the most recent patient added or edited.
 <br>
-When the currently viewed person is removed, it defaults to the first patient if present, and empty else.
+When the current person displayed on the patient details panel is removed, it defaults to viewing the first patient in the patient list panel if present, and empty otherwise.
 </div>

 #### Upon Execution